 In 1943, after a tiring cat-and-mouse chase with the Japanese, Kumander Mameng decided to retreat to Saguin (Pampanga) and give the soldiers plenty of time to rest.

 That decision proved to be fatal.
-For some reason, the Japanese was able to trace their location.
+For some reason, the Japanese were able to trace their location.
 Exploding enemy bombs woke them up the following morning.
 It quickly dawned on the Huks that they were under attack.

 Thankfully, Kumander Mameng had enough presence of mind to order her men to disperse in smaller groups.
 She then joined other Huk soldiers in the front line of defense, and in so doing made herself an easy target for the Japanese.
 Shortly after that, Elena Poblete met her tragic end after a bullet pierced through above her right brow.

-3. Amparo Quintos-Bonicillo.
+3. Amparo Quintos-Bonicillo

 Born on November 29, 1915, this Pangasinan native grew up to be a respected teacher in their community.
 She later married another educator, Luciano Bonicillo, and both of them joined the Resistance movement when the war broke out.